 Special Events Program Coverage Receipt

-CFSA’s Special Events coverage is available for purchase by special events operators and exhibitors at the California fairground at which an event is being held.
+CFSA’s Special Events coverage for special events operators and exhibitors is available for purchase at your fairground!

 Is your fairground hosting a special event?
 When the promoter of an interim event planned for your fairgrounds needs liability coverage, offer the Special Events coverage provided by California Fair Services Authority (CFSA).
 Our rates are competitive and you can’t beat the convenience – you can sign them up at your fair, right on the spot using either a pre-printed form available from CFSA or the online form, available here.
 CFSA accepts cash, credit cards,* cashier’s checks and money orders for payment.

 Remember, if the covered special events operator has separate exhibitors, a security company or anyone else in addition to themselves, the operator must require proof of liability insurance for each attending person or group.